sugarme/tokenizer/README.md

 `tokenizer` is pure Go package to facilitate applying Natural Language Processing (NLP) models train/test and inference in Go.

-It is heavily inspired by and based on the popular [Python HuggingFace Tokenizers](https://github.com/huggingface/tokenizers).
+It is heavily inspired by and based on the popular [HuggingFace Tokenizers](https://github.com/huggingface/tokenizers).

 `tokenizer` is part of an ambitious goal (together with [**transformer**](https://github.com/sugarme/transformer) and [**gotch**](https://github.com/sugarme/gotch)) to bring more AI/deep-learning tools to Gophers so that they can stick to the language they love and build faster software in production.